XcollR/Cat-Generator-Bot/README.md

 ![](Images/cat.png)

+# Future Updates

+ - Add reactions below the images/gifs to generate new cat images.
+This will improve the speed and usability of the bot as people will not have write again the command.

 # Disclaimer

 This bot is made for fun, it is possible that the bot is not always going to be running.
 Sorry for the inconveniences.